persteenolsen/dotnet-8-global-temperature-ml/README.md

 Start the App inside VS Code

-- Set the Folder GlobalTemperatureML in fucus Run - Start Debug
+- Set the Folder GlobalTemperatureML in focus Run - Start Debug

 Start the App by outside VS Code: